 The labourers in this industry perform duties such as cleanup, packaging, distributing, and other manual activities related to fishing and seafood processing.

-These labourers are employed in every seafood abd fishing industry all over canada.
+These labourers are employed in every seafood and fishing industry all over Canada.

-These labourers get to find opportunities for employment at provinces or territories that has maritime boundaries.
+These labourers get to find opportunities for employment in provinces or territories that have maritime boundaries.

-There is an NOC code for labourers who work at the food or seafood processing industry in Canada.
+There is a NOC code for labourers who work in the food or seafood processing industry in Canada.
 The code is 9618.
 There are different codes for different job classes.

 Job description and job title of Labourers in Food and seafood processing industries in Canada under the NOC code 9618.

-When an individual who intends to be a labourer at a food and seafood processing industry migrates to Canada, the job description are as follows;
+When an individual who intends to be a labourer in a food and seafood processing industry migrates to Canada, the job description are as follows;

-- Loading and Unloading of fish, shellfish and any other seafood from the vessels and take them to the appropriate places.
+- Loading and Unloading fish, shellfish and any other seafood from the vessels and taking them to the appropriate places.

 - Soak seafood, fish and its fillets or shellfish into brine Solutions to prepare them for wrapping and freezing.

-- Sort fish according to its species, weight and destination also.
+- Sort fish according to their species, weight and destination also.